Trams in Buenos Aires: Electrification of the network

-In 1880 Fyodor Pirotsky created the first electric tram in Saint Petersberg and Argentina opened its first electric tram in 1892 in the city of La Plata, south of Buenos Aires.
+In 1880 Fyodor Pirotsky created the first electric tram in Saint Petersburg and Argentina opened its first electric tram in 1892 in the city of La Plata, south of Buenos Aires.
 Buenos Aires would not receive its first electric trams until 1897 when the North American engineer Charles Bright and the Argentine engineer Juan Mallol opened their "Buenos Ayres Electric Tramway" and "Tramways La Capital" lines in the city.
 These vehicles operated at 30 km/h, which was considered to be extremely fast for the time and led a journalist writing about an initial voyage to refer to the electric tram as "a furious vehicle that eats up the ground with its frightening speed".
 By 1914, the last of the horse-drawn trams were retired and the - now much larger - network was completely electrified.

 The Belgian Compagnie Générale de Tramways de Buenos-Ayres took over the Anglo-Argentine Tramways Company in 1908 and standardised much of the network, though many Argentine companies such as the Lacroze Company remained.
 In the early 1900s the network expanded rapidly as a result of electrification and by the mid-1920s the system has reached its maximum extension of 875 km with 3,000 vehicles carrying 650 million passengers a year on 99 lines serviced by 12,000 employees.
 At the same time, some of the tramways began moving underground when the Anglo-Argentine Tramways Company opened the Buenos Aires Underground's Line A in 1913, becoming the first underground rail in Latin America, the southern hemisphere and the Spanish speaking world.